 Related Content: How to Hire a Virtual Assistant for Your Business

 Remember not every solution works for every family.
 You might hire someone, and they might not work out.
 One of my business colleagues desperately needed an assistant, so she hired five, and the one that shined was the one that got the job.
 She’s had that same assistant now for eight years.
 Many VAs offer trial periods, or trial rates, that you can take advantage of to see if they are a good fit.

-If you are anxious about who to hire, do mini-interview.
-Meet your candidates out in public, somewhere safe and do short interviews back to back.
-Let them know up front that you will only have 15 or 30 minutes to talk with them.
+If you are anxious about who to hire, do a mini-interview.
+Meet your candidates out in public, somewhere safe, and do short interviews back to back.
+Let them know upfront that you will only have 15 or 30 minutes to talk with them.

 If you find two who you can’t decide between, be upfront and let them both know you are going to try them out and see which one works out better.
 It’s always better to be upfront and honest, so you both have the same expectations.